10.5. Aggregation: Pointer Member Variables

 };

 A car object with two pointer member variables.
-One member points to an engine object and the other to a Transmission object.
+One member points to an engine object, and the other to a Transmission object.
 When a program creates a whole object (Car) with aggregated parts (Engine and Transmission), it only creates pointer variables.
 The program creates the parts with the whole constructor, setter functions, or in other classes - whatever the problem demands.
-Pointers makes the binding between a whole and its parts weak or loose.
+Pointers make the binding between a whole and its parts weak or loose.

 Building a whole-part object with aggregation.
 In this example, a Car (the whole) consists of an Engine and a Transmission (the parts).
 We implement the whole-part relationship with two pointer member variables (highlighted with blue and red) in the Car class.
 When a program instantiates the Car class, it only creates pointers; the Engine and Transmission objects are created elsewhere in the program and exist outside the Car.
 As aggregation is a whole-part relationship, we can say that "a Car has an Engine" or that "a Transmission is part of a Car."